learn-academy-2021-charlie/magic8-ball-challenge/README.md

 Now you're ready to code!

-To get started, find the `getAnswer` function, and write your code.
+Get started by finding the `getAnswer` function, and write your code.
 Every time you save your updated file, the browser window displaying your app will reload.

-### A note for Cloud 9 users
-Once you run the `yarn start` command above,  You'll want to click the 'Preview' button to see your running application.
-Should you need to refer to the [Cloud 9 Configuration Instructions](https://github.com/LEARNAcademy/cloud9-config) they can be found in your Syllabus.